 NEVER CHARGE YOUR PHONE VIA USB PUBLICLY

 Sure, you might need to give your phone enough juice to make an important call to the guy you met at the full moon party the previous night, but if you’re not near your hotel, it might be wise to simply let your device lay dormant.
 Charging via U.S.B in a public place is extremely risky.
 Hotels which aren’t your own, coffee shops and bars could all have malware lurking on their computers which can make access to your device really quite simple.
-Just say no.
+Just say no and protect yourself online.

 AVOID CONSTANT LOCATION UPDATES